sp4c38/sp4c38/README.md

 Welcome to my GitHub page.
 I use GitHub to upload some projects I'm working on.

+If you'd like to reach out to me please feel free to send me an email to aa2eom7ye@relay.firefox.com.
+Thanks 😀

+🦕

-Here are some of my favorite ones:
+Here is a short collection of some of my projects:
 - **[kniffel](https://github.com/sp4c38/kniffel)**  I always play kniffel with my familiy in the winter break.
 It's fun!
 This is a python project which uses pygame to make this cool game playable on your computer.

 - **[PizzaApp](https://github.com/sp4c38/PizzaApp)** is a project I'm currently working on.
 It is a iOS App created using Swift and SwiftUI.
 It's a project thought for restaurants to make it simple for customers to order pizza and easy for staff to view ordered pizzas.